maglet/R-gaussi/_episodes/05-writing-data.md

 ## Saving plots

-You have already seen how to save the most recent plot you create in `ggplot2`, using the command `ggsave`.
-As a refresher:
+To save the most recent plot you create in `ggplot2`, using the command `ggsave`.

 ~~~